Tarmean/tarmean.github.io/prettyprinter.md

 -- Stop (Alts (Cat [Text "bar", Text " ", Text "baz"]) (Cat [Text "bar", Line, Text "baz"]))
 ```

 it is important to note the asymmetry between `shortVersion` and `longVersion`.
 Our `shortVersion` never contains newlines ^[Prettyprinter is a bit more lenient].
-But `longVersion` does not go past `Stop` constructors.
-If the short version of a group doesn't fit a nested `group` may still be short.
+But in `longVersion` nested groups can still be short.

 ```Haskell
 >>> group (Cat [Text "foo", newline, test])